 "You can use the same approach to scale and compose your own unique platforms," Tsarev said.

 Improving Cloud Security with Crossplane

 Beyond just composability, Crossplane can also help to enable improved cloud security according to a number of speakers at the Community Day event.
-IBM engineers Shripad Nadgowda and Paolo Dettori outlined in a session how using Crossplane to enforce proper configuration can be a real benefit for security.
+In a session entitled Dejy Vu: Lets Think about Security Again, IBM engineers Shripad Nadgowda and Paolo Dettori outlined how using Crossplane to enforce proper configuration can be a real benefit for security.

-Looking forward, emerging trends in the cloud engineering space was the topic of the last panel of the day.
+Looking forward, Emerging Trends in Cloud Engineering was the topic of the last panel of the day.
 Katie Gamanji, ecosystem advocate at the CNCF observices there is always evolution with technology.
 In her view, the stage the industry is now at with cloud native is about improving developer experience and helping organizations to deploy easier.